Forms That Require a Notary — FAQ (Las Vegas, Clark County)

 Can I mail a notarized VP-012, or do I have to go to the DMV (and how does Turbo Titles fit in)?

-VP-012 can be handled three ways: (1) Notarize your VP-012 and mail the original to DMV; (2) Take the unsigned form to DMV and sign there in front of a DMV representative; or (3) Start online with Turbo Titles to pre-stage the request, then complete payment and present required originals at DMV.
-Many customers choose mobile notarization so the packet is “DMV-ready” before they arrive.
-Need help?
-Book mobile notarization at https://lakemeadmobilenotary.com/book or call (702) 748-7444.
+You have three options: (1) Notarize VP-012 and mail the original to DMV; (2) take the unsigned form to DMV and sign in front of a DMV representative; or (3) start online with Turbo Titles to pre-stage the request, then finish in person with required originals and fees.
+Many customers choose mobile notarization so their packet is “DMV-ready” before they arrive.

 Can I sign the VP-020 before meeting the notary?